 “The lighest, deepest and highest quality snow at the resort”

-Granite Chief is the highest elevation and most wind protected zone at both Squaw Valley and Alpine Meadows, which means that this area has the lightest, deepest, and highest quality snow at the resort.
+Granite Chief is the highest elevation and most wind-protected zone at both Palisades and Alpine , which means that this area has the lightest, deepest, and highest quality snow at the resort.
 The Granite Chief zone holds perfect winter snow longer than anywhere else on the mountain after a storm cycle (even deep into the spring), and during a storm the snow piles up light and deep in the protected north facing trees, gullies and rock-bands.

 “Adrenaline and excitement”